Analysis | All the times Trump has basically acknowledged he lost the election

 A campaign official told The Post the above tweet would probably be the closest Trump would come to conceding.

-Though as news coverage portrayed Trump as having effectively conceded, he tried to assert on social media that he wasn’t giving up.
+Though news coverage portrayed Trump as having effectively conceded, he tried to assert on social media that he wasn’t giving up.

 He’s tried to steal the election through a back door

 This effort is likely illegal and certainly undemocratic.
-But as Trump’s legal challenges crumble pretty quickly in court, in the past week or so, he’s shifted gears to a much more brazen tactic.
+But as Trump’s legal challenges crumble pretty quickly in court, in the past week or so he’s shifted gears to a much more brazen tactic.

 He’s been trying to convince local Republican lawmakers in key states to steal the election for him by declaring there’s too much potential fraud to certify election results, and then voting to give electors to him.
 The door opened a crack for him in Michigan last week when at least three Republican election officials objected to certifying results.
 Sensing an opening, Trump met with Michigan GOP lawmakers at the White House.